Binter Canarias: Foundation and early years

 The airline was established on 18 February 1988 and started operations on 26 March 1989.
 It was formed as a subsidiary of Iberia.
 Binter Canarias began operations as a regional airline and is currently the only one to operate in the eight airports of the Canaries.
-Binter also operates connections with Marrakech, Dakar, Aaiun in Africa; Madeira, and Lisbon in Portugal; Sal in Cape Verde; and Vigo and Mallorca in Spain.
+Binter also operates connections with Marrakesh, Dakar, Aaiun in Africa; Madeira, and Lisbon in Portugal; Sal in Cape Verde; and Vigo and Mallorca in Spain.
 The airline also flies to the island of Madeira, serving the capital Funchal.
 Regular flights to the cities of Bergamo and Paris were trialled but later cancelled as unsuccessful projects.
 Nowadays has regular flights to Lisbon and Cape Verde for renting technical crew and aircraft (CRJ) to Air Nostrum.
-The airline also serves Africa: it operates scheduled flights to Marrakech, Casablanca and Laayoune in Morocco, alongside charter flights to Nouadibou and Nouakchott in Mauritania.
+The airline also serves Africa: it operates scheduled flights to Marrakesh, Casablanca and Laayoune in Morocco, alongside charter flights to Nouadibou and Nouakchott in Mauritania.

 In late 1999 SEPI (the Spanish state holding company of Iberia) implemented the privatisation of Binter Canarias, but held on to a "golden share", permitting it to authorise any future shareholding deal of more than 25%.
 However, the airline was wholly owned by Hesperia Inversiones Aéreas, which bought the airline in July 2002.
 In 2003, Binter Canarias, SAU was absorbed by Hesperia Inversiones Aéreas, SA, which took the name of Binter Canarias, SA.
 It is now owned by Ilsamar Tenerife (49.81%), Ferma Canarias Electrica (10.44%), Agencia Maritima Afroamericana (10.11%), Flapa (10%) and others (19.6%) and has 406 employees.
 Binter has sales offices, Binter Vende, at the airports, and since 2005, the ground support service has been provided by Atlántica Handling.
 Since January 2008, the technical service for Binter aircraft has been provided by BinterTechnic.